fazzledev/fazzledev.github.io/_posts/2025-11-02-my-journey-on-the-rails-train.markdown

 I've been in love with it ever since.

 I've come a long way from there.
-I've started a company with Rails.
-I've built many side projects with Rails.
-I've worked a few jobs with Rails.
-I've helped many non-technical people learn Ruby and Rails.
+I've started a company, built many side projects, worked a few jobs.
+All with Rails.
+I've also helped many non-technical people learn Ruby and Rails.

 After 10 years of love, I've started digging deeper into Rails.
 I'm now comfortable opening gems and tweaking them as per my needs.